billstclair/elm-jsmaze/tests/README.md

 ## Tests

-This directory contains a simple test suite for the `elm-package-template` module.
+This directory contains a simple test suite for the `elm-jsmaze` module.
 To run it, you'll need [Node.js](https://nodejs.org/en/).
 To install `elm-test`:

 ```
 npm install -g elm-test